hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 !!!
 Dont

-Don't use a flyout for overly complex nested content, like objects within a table or nested routes.
+Don’t use a flyout for overly complex nested content, like objects within a table or nested routes.

 ![Flyout with a table](/assets/components/flyout/flyout-with-complex-content.png) !!!

 #### Functions within a Flyout

-Given that a Flyout is intended to provide more detail on a specific item, don't use a Flyout in a functional capacity; e.g., performing a CRUD (create, read, update, delete) function or submitting form data.
+Given that a Flyout is intended to provide more detail on a specific item, don’t use a Flyout in a functional capacity; e.g., performing a CRUD (create, read, update, delete) function or submitting form data.

-This type of content is often too complex and is better organized in it's own page.
+This type of content is often too complex and is better organized in its own page.

 !!!
 Dont